mesonbuild/wrapdb/README.md

 - Create Pull Request with your changes.

+## How to update an existing wrap and release a new version

+- Provide your change as a pull request along of a new release number in the `releases.json` in the `versions` section.
+  The CI will release a new version available [here](https://github.com/mesonbuild/wrapdb/releases) with a new tag.

 ## How to import one of those wraps into my project

 Run `meson wrap install <name>` on the top source dir of your project.
 It